DigitalFabricationLab-NYIT-SoAD/resources/LaserCutters/README.md

 * Students must complete the Laser Cutting Training.
 This can be done in a _group training_ pre-organized by a faculty member or in an _individual training_ during a student's first appointment

 ### Laser Cutting Appointments
 Students are required to be finished cutting and cleaning up by the end of their appointment time.
 The more a student prepares before their appointment, the more time can be spent laser cutting during their appointment.

-_All appointment guidelines are on the [Appointments and File Submissions](https://digitalfabricationlab-nyit-soad.github.io/resources/Tutorials&Templates/SubmissionGuide/) page_
+_All appointment guidelines are on the [Appointments and File Submissions Page](https://digitalfabricationlab-nyit-soad.github.io/resources/Tutorials&Templates/SubmissionGuide/)_

-_We recommend all students to use the laser Cutting Template on the [Templates / Tutorials Page](https://digitalfabricationlab-nyit-soad.github.io/resources/Tutorials&Templates/) when prepping for laser appointments._
+_We recommend all students to use the Laser Cutting Template on the [Templates / Tutorials Page](https://digitalfabricationlab-nyit-soad.github.io/resources/Tutorials&Templates/) when prepping for laser appointments._

 **Appointment Sign-Ups**